Skip to main content Skip to complementary content

 Dedicated engines

-Dedicated engines run a single app at a time and suited for larger or compute-intensive applications.
-They require Large app capacity and can be manually assigned.
+Dedicated engines run a single application at a time and suited for larger or compute-intensive applications.
+They require Large application capacity and can be manually assigned.

 Example specifications: